TwistedInteractive/importcsv/readme.md

 - Frontend Member Manager Password (to prevent double MD5-ing)
 - Select (to provide selecting of multiple values)
 - Selectbox link (to import and export while remaining human-readable values in your CSV)
+- Reference link (to import and export while remaining human-readable values in your CSV)
 - Status (to select the right value from the dedicated statusses-table)
 - Subsection Manager (to keep the multiple ID's intact)
 - Upload (to import files with CSV)